 - The IP list includes only IP addresses that are routable on the Internet.
-Genesys does not include in the list any IP addresses that are not routable on the Internet (see here). - Provide the static IP addresses that are used when your users browse the Internet (specifically, when your users connect to Genesys Multicloud CX services over the Internet).
+Genesys does not include in the list any IP addresses that are not routable on the Internet (see here). - Your known static IP addresses routable on the Internet - Provide the static IP addresses that are used when your users browse the Internet (specifically, when your users connect to Genesys Multicloud CX services over the Internet).